 Want to write the perfect cover letter?

-By approaching the cover letter in a structured manner, you can be clear and concise about why you’re best suited for the job.
+By approaching the cover letter in a structured manner, you can be clear and concise about why you are the best suited person for the job.
 Remember that presentation can reflect strongly or poorly on you.
-The covering letter, like the CV, informs your prospective employer's first impressions of you.
-You should make sure that the Cover Letter is not just another version of your CV.
+The covering letter informs your prospective employer's first impressions of you.
+You should make sure that the Cover Letter is different to your CV.

 Try not to use pre-populated cover letters.
-These are helpful as a starting point, but try to set yourself apart from your competitors and make your cover letter personal to you and the position that you are applying for.
+These are helpful as a starting point, but do not set your apart from your competitors so it is important make your cover letter personal to you and the position that you are applying for.

 Step 1: Start your letter with an address